-FAHRETTIN GUMUS: (Through Translator) My son is very emotional.
-We tried to stop him from getting involved in al-Qaida.
-He promised us not to commit.
+"My son is very emotional," Gumus says.
+"We tried to stop him from getting involved in al-Qaida.
+He promised us not to commit."

-GUMUS: (Through Translator) My other son, Veral, came to Afghanistan twice, in 2007 and 2008.
-And I am pretty sure he was involved in al-Qaida," Gumus says.
+"My other son, Veral, came to Afghanistan twice in 2007 and 2008, and I am pretty sure he was involved in al-Qaida," Gumus says.
 He noted that Veral has now returned to Turkey.

 In late 2009, Ibrahim was working in an Internet cafe.
 One night, he didn't come home.

-GUMUS: (Through Translator) He left a note saying he was going off with his friends and everything is OK.
-We found out that he went to Istanbul and then traveled to Afghanistan.
+"He left a note saying he was going off with his friends, and everything is OK," Gumus says.
+"We found out that he went to Istanbul, and then traveled to Afghanistan."

-CARBERRY: Four months later, Ibrahim called home.
-He said he was in Afghanistan's Helmand Province and everything was fine.
+Four months later, Ibrahim called home.
+He said he was in Afghanistan's southern province of Helmand, and everything was fine.
 He said he'd be home soon.
-That was the last the family heard from him.

-GUMUS: (Through Translator) Both the anti-terrorism department and the police investigated.
-I waited for months and they didn't provide any information.
-Finally, I tried the ministry of Foreign Affairs and they couldn't help either.
+"Both the anti-terrorism department and the police investigated.
+I waited for months, and they didn't provide any information," Gumus recalls.
+"Finally, I tried the Ministry of Foreign Affairs, and they couldn't help either."

-CARBERRY: So nearly three years after the last contact from his son, Gumus flew to Afghanistan.
-He started by going to the Turkish embassy, where he was told that there was no sign of Ibrahim in Afghanistan.
+So nearly three years after the last contact from his son, Gumus flew to Afghanistan.
+He started by going to the Turkish Embassy, where he was told that there was no sign of Ibrahim in Afghanistan.

-GUMUS: (Through Translator) I didn't care that people told me it was dangerous.
+"I didn't care that people told me it was dangerous.
 I'm not afraid of anything.
-I'm looking for my son.
+I'm looking for my son," Gumus says.

-CARBERRY: But he says that he found nothing there either.
-People told him that it's possible that Ibrahim had been moved to Pakistan or another country where al-Qaida operates.
-Even though he doesn't know what his next move is, he says he will pursue this until the end – even if it costs his life.
-He says that he has to honor a promise he made to his daughter.
+He says he never spoke to anyone from al-Qaida.
+Even though he doesn't know what his next move is, Gumus says he will pursue this until the end – even if it costs his life.
+He says he has to honor a promise he made to his daughter.
 He begins to cry when talking about her.

-GUMUS: (Through Translator) She feels very sad.
+"She feels very sad.
 She's very sensitive because she's pregnant.
-She is the biggest reason I left home to find my son.
-I promise her I will find her brother and bring him home.
+She's the biggest reason I left home to find my son," he says.
+"I promised her I will find her brother and bring him home."

-CARBERRY: Gumus still clings to the belief that Ibrahim is alive, somewhere.
-I just want to send him a message, he says.
-You have made a mistake but you can return home and make your family happy.
+Gumus, who recently returned to Turkey, still clings to the belief that Ibrahim is alive, somewhere.
+The father says he just wants to send his son a message: "You have made a mistake, but you can return home and make your family happy."